Threadnaught/z1-ros-basic/README.txt

 	Keyboard	Q/A	W/S	D/E	R/F	T/G	Y/H	up/down

 10. You should see it move in the sim.
 You can use the backtick again to return it to neutral position

+SDK USAGE

+You can also use the SDK to control the robot, located in /root/z1_sdk.
+The controller must be running in non-keyboard mode (./sim_ctrl) alongside the code samples.